Stop Smoking Manchester Hypnotherapy

 You can discuss your smoking habit in a safe, non-judgemental place and in total confidence.
 I’ll ask some simple questions to understand when and where you smoke, how it started, and why you want to stop.

 I’ll then explain the techniques I use and how they help.
-There is no fee or obligation for this – you’re welcome to have a think about it afterwards.
+There is no fee or obligation for this – you’re welcome to have a think about it afterward.
 It is just your chance to find out how you can stop smoking and move on in life.

 All consultations are conducted in my private Manchester city centre office.